-This appeal arose from an application by Mr Joshua Benjamin Jeyaretnam, the appellant ('the appellant'), to strike out the action in Suit 224/97 initiated by Mr Lee Kuan Yew, the respondent ('the respondent').
+1. This appeal arose from an application by Mr Joshua Benjamin Jeyaretnam, the appellant ('the appellant'), to strike out the action in Suit No. 224 of 1997 initiated by Mr Lee Kuan Yew, the respondent ('the respondent').
 The application was heard before the senior assistant registrar and was dismissed.
-The appellant appealed to a judge-in-chambers, and the appeal was heard before Lai Siu Chiu J. The judge dismissed it and against her decision the appellant now brings this appeal.
+The appellant appealed to a judge in chambers, and the appeal was heard before Lai Siu Chiu J. The learned judge dismissed it and against her decision the appellant now brings this appeal.